Stephenpaul-03/hop-cli/README.md

 * **Linux**: `.sh` + optional `.desktop` for manual clickability

 ```
-Note: Linux and macOS support are untested as of now.
+Note: macOS support is untested as of now.
 ```

 ## Installation